 - Bake in the oven for about 1 hour, until the phyllo is golden brown.

-Special thanks to Artisan for sharing this recipe with Sunday Supper Movement and for supplying a copy of Cooking with Loula to a lucky reader.
+Special thanks to Artisan for sharing this recipe with Sunday Supper Movement.